poppingtonic/terminology-server/termserver/README.md

 A compressed copy of this data will be maintained on the company Google Drive ( it is too large for GIT ).
 Ask for access if you need it.

+# Infrastructural issues
+## Database issues
+ * The only supported database is PostgreSQL > version 9.3 ( we use materialized views )
+ * PL/Python must be installed on the server
+ * The database user created for the terminology server must be a superuser - they will need to be able to add database extensions